pixel-point/pixelpoint-website/content/posts/2022-11-03-rive-app-overview/index.md

 - If you have a lot of moving objects on the page, be careful.
 Performance is great but it has some limits anyway.
 - If you need elements that keep some physical properties, accelerating and slowing down correctly based on the weight of the object, AE will be a better choice for the development with a potential to be exported to Rice if necessary.

-Rive works great for everything else and can be used to create interactive web components, animating 2d characters, or making some mockups animations.
+Rive works great for everything else and can be used to create interactive web components, animating 2d characters, or making some mockup animations.